Hiwassee River: Etymology

 The Hiwassee River has been known by many variant spellings, particularly Hiawassee, which is also the name of the Georgia town through which the river flows.
 Other alternate spellings include Heia Wassea, Highwassee, Euphasee, and Quannessee.
 Some say the name came from the Cherokee word Ayuhwasi, meaning meadow or savanna.

 History

+The Hiwassee River passes through Murphy, North Carolina, where it flows past a site famous in Cherokee Indian mythology.
+The legend tells of a house-sized leech that could command the waters and use them to sweep hapless people to the bottom of the river and consume them.
+It was known as Tlanusi-yi, "The Leech Place."

 The river flows west from North Carolina into Tennessee.
 This area is popular for whitewater rafting, whitewater canoeing, and whitewater kayaking.
 Recreational fishing is popular with several outfitters located near the river, and there is also industrial activity along the river, such as paper mills.

+Brittannica reports that, "Snail darters, which had previously lived only on the Little Tennessee River, were transplanted to the Hiwassee River following a celebrated ecological controversy in the 1970s over the building of Tellico Dam on the Little Tennessee".

 The Interstate 75 bridge crossed the Hiwassee between McMinn and Bradley counties in Tennessee.
 This was the site of a fatal 99-vehicle accident in December 1990, during extremely foggy weather in the area of a paper mill in the valley.
-During the years since then, a huge system of warning signs and lights has been built on that stretch of Interstate 75 to warn automobiles and trucks against incidents of foul weather, characterized by heavy rains and clouds.
+During the years since then, a computerized system of warning signs and lights has been built on that stretch of Interstate 75 to warn automobiles and trucks against incidents of foul weather, characterized by heavy rains and clouds.
 Many serious collisions had occurred in this area.